 This is how you do "me" time.

 More than merely functional, lighting sets the mood, add shape, color and defines spaces from ceiling to floor.
 Sharon Flatley finds that lighting is critical the spa ambiance of a space.
-Add style, sophistication and light to your space with vertical lighting to pair with cabinets or mirrors, pendants, sconces and ceiling lighting.
+Add style, sophistication and light to your space with lighted medicine cabinets, mirrors and lighting.

 For your own spa-like space, include abundant counter space in the sink area to make it as functional as possible, as well as open shelving for storage of personal toiletries.